• Skip to main content

 Posted on February 19, 2026

-An insightful new display exploring Liverpool’s deep connections to RMS Titanic has opened at Liverpool Cathedral.
+An insightful new small display exploring Liverpool’s deep connections to RMS Titanic has opened at Liverpool Cathedral.

 Set within one of the city’s most historic and iconic buildings, the exhibition uncovers the strong ties between Liverpool, the White Star Line and the people whose lives were shaped by the world’s most famous ship.
 From the White Star Line’s Liverpool headquarters, which managed Titanic’s maiden voyage, to the lasting legacy of the Ismay family within the Cathedral itself, the display reveals a story woven into both city and building.